Independent Auditors’ Report

 to the unitholders of Goodman Property Trust

-Report on the Financial Statements
+Report on the Interim Financial Statements

-Manager’s Responsibility for the Financial Statements
+Manager’s Responsibility for the interim financial statements

 Our responsibility is to express an opinion on these financial statements based on our audit.
 We conducted our audit in accordance with International Standards on Auditing (New Zealand) and International Standards on Auditing.
-These standards require that we comply with relevant ethical requirements and plan and perform the audit to obtain reasonable assurance about whether the financial statements are free from material misstatement.
+These standards require that we comply with relevant ethical requirements and plan and perform the audit to obtain reasonable assurance about whether the interim financial statements are free from material misstatement.

-We believe that the a udit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinion.
+We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinion.